nickclason/Senior-Design/Assignments/ProjectStatus.md

 Improve the database structure, add more endpoints to the backend and more effectively process/serve data for the frontend.
 Work together on formulating ideas for the design of the frontend, specifics of what the application needs to do, etc.

 ## 02/08/22 - Submit User Guide assignment and work on application
+Submitted user guide assignment (can be found in our wiki) and fleshed out what the UI will look like for the application.
+Layout the basics and plan what needs to be implemented.

+## 02/15/22 - Work on developing and training ML models and application UI
+Start developing and testing models for machine learning to predict future prices.
+Implement the basic UI elements that are required for our project.